 The Longview satellite yard approx. 1km west of Longview on Hwy 541 has been established and will continue to be used into the future.
-The satellite yard volume is planned for haul to the Cochrane mill site during the spring break-up and summer seasons.
+The satellite yard volume is planned for haul to a West Fraser mill site during the spring break-up and summer seasons.

 The Grease Creek offsite storage yard (21-T30-R7-W5M) was established in the 2020-21 season.
-Although WFC holds public land disposition on this site and intends on future use, the site is used for log storage on a temporary basis.
-Associated volume is planned for haul to the Cochrane mill site during the spring break-up and summer seasons.
+Although WFC holds public land disposition on this site and intends on future use, the site is used for log storage on a temporary basis and is not used every year.
+Associated volume is planned for haul to a West Fraser mill site during the spring break-up and summer seasons.